Homepage for Econ 502

 The intent of this policy is to help ensure that student grading is fair and accurate.
 Your cooperation is appreciated.

-The final exam for Econ 502 (Fall 2013) will be held in the regular class meeting room in accordance with the registrar's announced time, as indicated at: Fall Final Exams 2013.
+The final exam for Econ 502 (Fall 2017) will be held on Monday, December 11, 9:45-1145am, in the regular class meeting room, in accordance with the registrar's final exam schedule posted at Fall Final Exams.

 Each exam will be a closed-book exam covering all required materials assigned prior to the date of the exam.
 These required materials will include:

-1. all in-class lectures, discussions, and exercises moderated by the instructor;
+1. all in-class lectures/discussions led by the instructor;

 Each exam will consist of a selection of problems designed to test your ability to think through macroeconomic issues using basic economic tools and concepts covered in the required course materials assigned prior to the date of the exam.